Earned value management guide

 Estimate to complete (ETC)

-Estimate to complete (ETC) shows how much more money is expected to be spent by the end of the project based on previous data.
-In other words, it’s the estimate of the remaining cost needed to complete the project.
+Estimate to complete (ETC) shows how much you can expect to be over budget by the end of the project based on previous data.

 ETC = EAC – AC